 “Why do you think you’re entitled to an integrity fee,” Caputo asked Seeley.
 “Give me a reason why the state of New Jersey who … your organization fought for eight years or so and tried to kill us from doing something that we had a constitutional right to do — which the US Supreme Court says we’re right — tell me why you’re entitled to an integrity fee?
 What gives you the right to ask for an integrity fee other than your desire to get additional revenue?”

-Legal sports betting will go live in New Jersey on June 14.
+NJ online sports betting will go live on June 14.